 Ashby is not alone in his criticism of performance standards, even if his reasons and those of his fellow critics sometimes differ.
 The Illinois South Project, the Herrin-based activist organization long active in coal and farmland issues, shares Ashby's opinion that reclaiming soil by the book may not be enough when the book is still being written.
 Chuck Sheketoff of the Illinois South staff accuses the Illinois Department of Mines and Minerals of putting an "irresponsible faith" in performance standards.
 Congress had its doubts as well, at least as far as the reclamation of prime farmland was concerned, which is why the SMCRA demands post-mining proof of productivity recovery: Reclaimed prime land must have row crops grown on it for at least three years as a condition of the release of the coal company's bond to show that the operator has fulfilled the promise made in his permit application.

-Such exempted land must be reclaimed under Illinois' program, of course.
-But it needn't be reclaimed according to prime land standards; instead, the lesser standards applied to so-called "high capability" land are used.
+Such exempted land must be reclaimed under Illinois's program, of course. but it needn't be reclaimed according to prime land standards; instead, the lesser standards applied to so-called "high capability" land are used.

-Critics of the Illinois program complain that the too generous use of such exemptions leaves a lot of prime farmland unreclaimed to its fullest productivity.
-When the U.S. Office of Surface Mining reviewed 32 of the first 37 permits issued by the Illinois Department of Mines and Minerals (DMM) under the SMCRA program, as part of its annual oversight evaluation, it found that only half of the prime land within permit areas (a bit more than 4,000 acres) was slated for reclamation to prime farmland standards.
+Critics of the Illinois program complain that the too-generous use of such exemptions leaves a lot of prime farmland unreclaimed to its fullest productivity.
+When the U.S. Office of Surface Mining, as part of its annual oversight evaluation, reviewed 32 of the first 37 permits issued by the Illinois Department of Mines and Minerals (DMM) under the SMCRA program, it found that only half of the prime land within permit areas (a bit more than 4,000 acres) was slated for reclamation to prime farmland standards.
 Some of the exempted land was grandfathered, some of it qualified for "negative determination" because of its pre-mining or post-mining use.
 While the acreage involved to date is small, such statistics reveal what some regard as an ominous trend.
-Consultant Russell Boulding was commissioned by Illinois South to study Illinois' compliance with the SMCRA's prime farmland provisions to date.
+Consultant Russell Boulding was commissioned by Illinois South to study Illinois's compliance with the SMCRA's prime farmland provisions to date.
 "The combined effects of these exemptions," concluded Boulding in his report, The Lost Harvest, "has been to effectively abort measures for the protection of prime farmland during the seven years since SMCRA was enacted."

 The regulations, in other words, demand that both capability and use be restored on prime soils—the post-mining use (row crops actually growing on the mined soil) also providing the proof of successful reclamation.
 Non-prime, row-crop lands must also have their pre-mining capability restored, but need not be put to the same uses after mining.
 (If this is a loophole, it allows traffic through it in both directions: It is just as permissible to grow corn on reclaimed timberland as it is to convert a corn field to a pasture after mining.)